exilednick/Editor/README.md

 This is an online compiler with custom input and download support.
 Right now, only python compiler is supported

-Try ot the demo at http://python-editor.herokuapp.com
+Try out the demo at http://python-editor.herokuapp.com